SovannChang/BERT-analysis/README.md

 <img src="https://user-images.githubusercontent.com/59686399/223778044-b2b28efa-ebfb-418d-9927-cd131bc1ba3f.png" width="350" />

 This analysis showed that larger models led to better performance on large-scale tasks, which was already known when this was published.
-However, it also showed that if a model has bee sufficiently pre-trained, very small-scale tasks can also see significant improvements when the model is scaled up.
+However, it also showed that if a model has been sufficiently pre-trained, very small-scale tasks can also see significant improvements when the model is scaled up.

 #### Feature-based Approach
 The authors experimented with switching BERT to use a feature-based approach, where the pre-trained model produces features that remain unchanged when being passed to the downstream model.